ProgrammingOperative/Speech_to_text_data_pipeline/README.md

      Amharic news text classification dataset with baseline performance dataset:

-## Notebooks

-> All the analysis and examples of implementation will be here in the form of .ipynb file

-## Scripts

-> All the modules for the analysis are found here

-## Tests
+## folders

-> All the unit and integration tests are found here
+> - backend: a flask server and a bunch of python scripts that process data in pipeline
+> - frontend: a react application.
+> - extra: contains, notebooks, docs, and other development and testing files.

 ## Authors